DimaSmaha/badmintonTournamentManager/idea.md

 - Generate the pairs of the user matches - V
 - Write the score (track the, win/loss/draw(if both accepted), also scored and conceded points) - V
 - Generate the total score table with live results, and update it after each match, sort by desc - V
-- Save the match results in the cookies
+- Save the match results in the cookies - V
+- Add reset cookies btn - V
+- Add reset cookies if we start new tournament - V
+- Add validation for 11 points
 - Congrats for the winner
 - Finish tournament before all matches ended